coti-io/confidentiality-contracts/contracts/lib/lib_readme.md

 ## Legend

-- it = input text
+- it = input text.
+This structure contains text that was encrypted by user and provided a signature to authenticate it.
 - gc = garbled text
 - ct = cipher text
+- ut = user text.
+This structure  contains 2 types of cipher texts: one by the network and one by the user key.
+Convenient for operations that require some times to decipher one or another.

 ## Types
 The library defines several custom types using `uint256` as the base type: